Fahmi al-Jarjawi School attack: European Union

-In a transcript of a call between Ursula Gertrud von der Leyen, head of the European Commission, and Abdullah II of Jordan, she called the bombing of the school "abhorrent."
+In a transcript of a call between Ursula von der Leyen, head of the European Commission (EC), and King Abdullah II of Jordan, she called the bombing of the school "abhorrent".

 Israel

-The Israeli Defense Forces and Shin Bet stated without evidence that the school was used by "terrorists to plan and gather intelligence" to attack Israeli civilians and soldiers.
-The Israeli military said it had taken steps to avoid harming civilians and had targeted key figures in Hamas and Palestinian Islamic Jihad.
+The Israeli Defense Forces (IDF) and Shin Bet stated without evidence that the school was used by "terrorists to plan and gather intelligence" to attack Israeli civilians and soldiers.
+The Israeli military said it had taken steps to avoid harming civilians and had targeted key figures in Hamas and Palestinian Islamic Jihad (PIJ).
 BBC reporters were unable to verify Israel's claims, and video footage and images showed dozens of women and children killed and injured.
 Israeli spokesmen did not state which people, specifically, it intended to kill in the bombings.
-Military sources told The Guardian that additional schools in northern Gaza, including Halawa, Nusiba, al-Raff'i, and Halima Sa'dia had been designated as "potential targets."
+Military sources told The Guardian that additional schools in northern Gaza, including Halawa, Nusiba, al-Raff'i, and Halima Sa'dia had been designated as "potential targets".

-In response to criticism of Israeli military conduct by opposition leader Yair Golan, +972 Magazine wrote, "to suggest Israel is committing war crimes in Gaza is hardly a radical claim...
+In response to criticism of Israeli military conduct by opposition leader Yair Golan, in +972 Magazine, wrote:"To suggest Israel is committing war crimes in Gaza is hardly a radical claim...
 The nine children of the Al-Najjar family, or those burned alive in Gaza’s Fahmi Al-Jarjawi school following an Israeli airstrike — these are the most recent flesh-and-blood evidence of this brutal reality."

 Germany

-While Germany's chancellor criticized the Israeli government, Johann Wadephul, Germany's Foreign Minister, stated that Germany would continue selling weapons to Israel.
+While Germany's Chancellor criticized the Israeli government.
+Germany's Foreign Minister, Johann Wadephul, stated that Germany would continue selling weapons to Israel.